What Is Ovarian Cancer?

 A woman's reproductive system contains two ovaries.
 These are the other structures in that system:

 Two fallopian tubes

 The ovary is made up of many layers of cells.
 Cancer can affect any one or all of these layers.
-The doctor may take some cells during a biopsy.
-These can reveal what type of ovarian cancer you have.
-The type of cancer partly determines your choices for treatment.
+The doctor may take some cells during a biopsy to reveal what type of ovarian cancer you have.
+The type of cancer partly determines your options for treatment.
 These are the main types of ovarian cancer:

 Epithelial ovarian cancer.
 This is the most common type of ovarian cancer.
 It arises on the surface of the ovary.

 Primary peritoneal cancer.
 This rare cancer�type starts outside the ovaries in the tissue that lines the abdomen and pelvis.
 It is easily confused�with epithelial ovarian cancer.